ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## IPFS on the Web

 For as long as IPFS has existed, one of the key goals has been to make it possible to use IPFS on the web.
-That is, to enable **reliable, decentralized, and verified** IPFS content retrieval to the web.
+That is, to enable three key properties of IPFS **resilient**, **decentralized**, and **verified** content retrieval to the web.

+**Resilient**: Data is retrievable even if some providers go offline.
+**Decentralized**: Data is retrievable by any peer, including browser peers, from any other peer on the network while immune to censorship or chokepoints.
+**Verified**: Data is verified, ensuring integrity without assuming trust (aka trustless).

 The web as a platform has the widest reach of users, and yet it's also the most challenging due to the many constraints imposed by the platform and the discrepancies between browsers.